lainproliant/xeno/README.md.rst

 -  Major update, adding support for namespaces, aliases, and inline resource parameter aliases.
 See the unit tests in test.py for examples.

--  Added ``@namespace('Name')`` decorator for modules to specify that all resources defined in the module should be scoped within 'Name::'.
+   -  Added ``@namespace('Name')`` decorator for modules to specify that all resources defined in the module should be scoped within ‘Name::’.
    -  Added ``@name('alt-name')`` to allow resources to be named something other than the name of the function that defines them.
    -  Added ``@alias('alt-name', 'name')`` to allow a resource to be renamed within either the scope of a single resource or a whole module.
    -  Added ``@using('NamespaceName')`` to allow the contents of the given namespace to be automatically aliases into either the scope of a single resource or a whole module.
    -  Added support for resource function annotations via PEP 3107 to allow inline aliases, e.g.
       ``def my_resource(name: 'Name::something-important'):``

 Version 1.6: April 26th, 2017
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~